mqtthiqs/at-doc/docs/modules/band.md

 ![Screenshot of the Band module](../assets/images/modules/band/band.png){.main-pic}

 From subtle timbre corrections to drastic shape alterations, _Band_ carves into frequencies like in clay.
-Feed it audio and start isolating spectral regions, put forth or gently reduce some tonal elements, or totally change the frequency profile of your material.
+Feed it audio and start isolating spectral regions, put forth or gently reduce tonal elements, or totally change the frequency profile of your material.
 Unlike a traditional EQ, more creative than technical, _Band_ is a spectral sculptor's tool of choice.

 ## Features